MHovhannisian/HyperSearch/docs/hyperparameter_reference.rst

 Regularisation
 """"""""""""""

-Mixing L2 and dropout is not supported in Scikit-Neuralnetworks.
+Mixing L2 and dropout is not supported in Scikit-Neuralnetwork.

 +----------------+---------------------------------+----------------+-------+----------------------------+
 | Hyperparameter | Description                     | Allowed values | N L K | Value description          |